Sofia1902/Sofia1902/README.md

 ## Hi there 👋
 I'm Sofia,
-a IT enthusiast and passionate about building scalable systems, solving real-world problems with code , IT security. and exploring neural networks.
+an IT enthusiast and passionate about building scalable systems, solving real-world problems with code , IT security. and exploring neural networks.
 I love working on projects that challenge me to learn and grow.

 #### 🛠️ Technologies & Tools
 -  **Currently learning**: